dwadden/dygiepp/README.md

 ## Depenencies

+This code was developed using Python 3.7.
+To create a new Conda environment using Python 3.7, do `conda create --name dygiepp python=3.7`.

+The necessary dependencies can be installed with `pip install -r requirements.txt`.

 The only dependencies for the modeling code are [AllenNLP](https://allennlp.org/) 0.9.0 and [PyTorch](https://pytorch.org/) 1.2.0.
 It may run with newer versions, but this is not guarenteed.
-The necessary dependencies can be installed with `pip install -r requirements.txt`.
 For PyTorch GPU support, follow the instructions on the [PyTorch](https://pytorch.org/).

-Pandas is also required for data preprocessing.
+For data preprocessing a few additional data and string processing libraries are required including, [Pandas](https://pandas.pydata.org) and [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

 ## Training a model